yonasBSD/knightwatch/README.md

 - **Live Screenshots** — Displays one or more connected screens, refreshed every 2 seconds
 - **Process Monitor** — Tracks a root process and its children with real-time CPU, memory, and state indicators
+- **Process Commands** — Kill, track, untrack processes and control polling via API or Telegram (requires `--allow-process-commands`)
 - **Work-Done Detection** — Automatically shows a completion banner when all child processes have exited
 - **Responsive Layout** — Side-by-side panels on desktop, stacked on mobile
 - **Linux Extended Telemetry** — Child process snapshots include working directory, command line, open file descriptors, and I/O stats
 - **System Resources Monitor** — Real-time hardware telemetry: CPU, memory, disks, network, battery, thermals, and aggregate health scoring
 - **Systemd Monitor** — Live systemd unit tracking with active/failed/inactive counts, per-unit state, resource usage, and change events (Linux only)
-- **Telegram Bot** — Optional bot for remote monitoring and push notifications
+- **Telegram Bot** — Optional bot for remote monitoring, push notifications, and process commands
 - **Webhook Dispatcher** — POST process and system events to one or more URLs with automatic retry

 ---